 The hotels not only inflate their rates, but most impose a minimum of the entire festival, in order to profit to the max.
-So here’s an insider tip: if you can’t find any rooms for your preferred dates, plug in the entire period instead, and voila, rooms!
+So here’s another insider tip: if you can’t find any rooms for your preferred dates, plug in the entire period instead, and voila, rooms!
 Now try the same hotel for one night less, to find their threshold.

 Click here to get a snapshot what’s available and for how much… and remember, many of the hotels and apartments can be split between several people, bringing them into the reasonable zone.

 Many festival-goers don’t stay the entire festival, however, so once the guest checks out, the paid-for rooms tend to pop back up again to get re-sold by the hotel a second time (cheeky bastards!).
 Especially at the lower-end hotels, this second selling is more likely to be at their regular, non-inflated price, so rooms in all price ranges can often be found last-minute in the second half of the festival.